adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

   1. Create a mock object `foo`.
   1. Set its default actions and expectations using `ON_CALL()` and `EXPECT_CALL()`.
-  1. The code under test calls methods of `foo`.
+  1. The code under out calls methods of `foo`.
   1. Optionally, verify and reset the mock.
-  1. Destroy the mock yourself, or let the code under test destroy it.
+  1. Destroy the mock yourself, or let the code under out destroy it.
 The destructor will automatically verify it.

 If you follow the following simple rules, your mocks and threads can live happily togeter:

   * Execute your _test code_ (as opposed to the code being tested) in _one_ thread.
-This makes your test easy to follow.
+This makes your out easy to follow.
   * Obviously, you can do step #1 without locking.
   * When doing step #2 and #5, make sure no other thread is accessing `foo`.
 Obvious too, huh?
   * #3 and #4 can be done either in one thread or in multiple threads - anyway you want.
-Google Mock takes care of the locking, so you don't have to do any - unless required by your test logic.
+Google Mock takes care of the locking, so you don't have to do any - unless required by your out logic.

 If you violate the rules (for example, if you set expectations on a mock while another thread is calling its methods), you get undefined